-- Obtain individual accident/health/death insurance for all project personnel in the field for the duration of fieldwork - Obtain necessary clearances - Provide Field Supervisors with letter of introduction - Provide badges to all Field Workers - Print questionnaires, enough for all Respondents in national language, and enough local language copies for Fieldworkers to carry all that are necessary (but each individual should only carry those for languages they speak fluently) - Make route plans for all the teams based on EAs selected in Samples - Build field kit for each team (clip boards, number cards, pens, stapler, other necessary office supplies, bags, questionnaires, torches, umbrellas, maps, etc.) - Arrange public and/or hired transport for each team (check on vehicle insurance coverage) - Pre-arrange Field Team accommodation where necessary - Provide funds for field expenses to Field Supervisors - Arrange daily contact schedule and logistics between Field Supervisors and Country Team
+- Obtain individual accident/health/death insurance for all project personnel in the field for the duration of fieldwork - Obtain necessary clearances - Provide Field Supervisors with letter of introduction - Provide badges to all Field Workers - Provide a tablet for each Fieldworker and Supervisor and have a minimum of one spare tablet per team.
+Each tablet should have a protective case - Provide power packs and extension leads.
+Ensure at least one power bank per team - Print questionnaires, enough for all Supervisors to carry (in local languages spoken fluently by fieldworkers) - Make route plans for all the teams based on EAs selected in Samples - Build field kit for each team (clip boards, pens, stapler, other necessary office supplies, bags, questionnaires, torches, umbrellas, maps, etc.)

-- Schedule Country Team trips to field to check on Field Teams - Make arrangements for delivery of returns to Headquarters on regular basis - Conduct fieldwork debriefing with all Field Teams when fieldwork is complete - Prepare Fieldwork and Methodology Report
+- Arrange public and/or hired transport for each team (check on vehicle insurance coverage) - Pre-arrange Field Team accommodation where necessary - Provide funds for field expenses to Field Supervisors - Load sufficient credit (data) onto the Field Supervisors' devices - Arrange daily contact schedule and logistics between Field Supervisors and Country Team - Schedule Country Team trips to field to check on Field Teams - Make arrangements for uploading of returns to server on regular basis - Conduct fieldwork debriefing with all Field Teams when fieldwork is complete - Prepare Fieldwork and Methodology Report